RuiRomano/pbimonitor/README.md

 Hosting
 - Storage Account - Create a new storage account to hold the data collected from the Azure Function
+- Plan Type - Consumption

+> [!NOTE]
-- Plan Type - Consumption, on a large Power BI tenant a dedicated plan might be needed because on consumption the functions have a 10 minute timeout.
+> On a large Power BI tenant a dedicated plan might be needed because on consumption the functions have a 10 minute timeout.
 Learn more about timeouts [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout) and how to extend the timeout configuration host.json [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json).

 ![image](https://user-images.githubusercontent.com/10808715/138612831-424d1085-40f9-4c59-bb31-9195eca2d55e.png)